jasonjmcghee/mdxish/README.md

 npm run server -- -i examples/falling-sand.md
 ```

+Note: this approach completely reloads all html / scripts on any change.
+You can customize this behavior to do whatever you want with the newly rendered HTML.
+Here's how to specify [custom hot reload behavior](./TIPS.md#custom-hot-reload-behavior).

 ## Examples

 Check the [examples](./examples) directory.
 The current best demonstration of capabilities is [naive-gi.md](./examples/naive-gi.md).
 I strongly recommend using an IDE to view the markdown, as opposed to GitHub's preview.